Young Turks: World War I

-On November 2, 1914, the Ottoman Empire entered World War I on the side of the Central Powers.
+On 2 November 1914, the Ottoman Empire entered World War I on the side of the Central Powers.
 The Middle Eastern theatre of World War I became the scene of action.
 The combatants were the Ottoman Empire, with some assistance from the other Central Powers, against primarily the British and the Russians among the Allies.
-Rebuffed elsewhere by the major European powers, the Young Turks, through highly secret diplomatic negotiations, led the Ottoman Empire to ally itself with Germany.
-The Young Turks needed to modernize the Empire's communications and transportation networks without putting themselves in the hands of European bankers.
-Europeans already owned much of the country's railroad system, and since 1881, the administration of the defaulted Ottoman foreign debt had been in European hands.
-During the War, the Young Turk empire was "virtually an economic colony on the verge of total collapse."
+Rebuffed elsewhere by the major European powers, the CUP, through highly secret diplomatic negotiations, led the Ottoman Empire to ally itself with Germany.

-At the end of the War, with the collapse of Bulgaria and Germany's capitulation, Talaat Pasha and the CUP ministry resigned on October 13, 1918, and the Armistice of Mudros was signed aboard a British battleship in the Aegean Sea.
-On November 2, Enver, Talaat and Cemal, along with their German allies, fled from Istanbul into exile.